Fayetteville Public Library expansion rendering / Courtesy image

 The $23 million capital campaign to expand the Fayetteville Public Library is expected to get a big boost this month.

-Library officials recently announced plans for an event to unveil a “major gift” toward the campaign, set for 10 a.m. on Monday, March 25 on the south side of the library.
+Library officials recently announced plans for an event to unveil a “major gift” toward the campaign, set for 10 a.m. on Monday, March 25 on the

 The gift is coming from benefactor Jim Blair, an attorney who gave $3 million two decades ago to help establish the current library facility.